Cisco ASA 5585X Architecture Deep Dive

 - The Security Plus license is required for the SSP10 and SSP20 in order to enable the 10Gb ports, This includes the integrated ports.

 - 2 x FW/VPN SSPs can be installed within a single chassis, however each SSP will be seen as an individual firewall.
 This, in turn allows you to cluster the 2.

 The ASA5585X architecture is very different to that of the ASA5500X family.
 How, you may ask ?
 Let me explain.

 Before we begin we should really take a moment to mention the DATA_PATH thread.
 These threads are spawned from the Dispatch_Unit process with each core running a DATA_PATH thread.
 Each core/DATA_PATH thread walks the rings looking for packets.
 The core locks to the ring, until it has pulled all of the packets into software for further processing.

 First of all lets look at the architecture of an ASA5500-X. Each external port is attached to the NIC.
-With each NIC containing an ingress/egress FIFO queue and a single RX/TX ring.
+With each NIC containing a single RX/TX ring.

 Based on the diagram below lets look at the path of an ingress packet,